TN 180 (01-21)

 • if the individual does not have an account with an FI, discuss Direct Express;

-• assist the individual by informing him or her of the benefits of direct deposit.
+• assist the individual by informing them of the benefits of direct deposit.
 For more information about direct deposit post-entitlement interviews, see GN 02402.025; and

-• if a current check recipient would like to enroll in direct deposit or Direct Express, enroll the beneficiary, recipient, or rep payee in the electronic payment of his or her choice.
+• if a current check recipient would like to enroll in direct deposit or Direct Express, enroll the beneficiary, recipient, or rep payee in the electronic payment of choice.

 G. Post-entitlement questions about the electronic payment requirement for beneficiaries, recipients, or representative payees after March 1, 2013